F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 Start up a command prompt window in the Windows Setup environment by running `cmd`.

 Next, enter the EFI Folder by running `C:`, substituting "C" for the EFI Partition Drive Letter.
 Then run `cd EFI` to enter the EFI Partition.
 Then, run `rmdir Boot /S /Q` to remove the boot files that can be detected by the stock Boot Picker.
-The OCLP Picker will still be able to detect and boot Windows.
+The OpenCore Boot Picker will still be able to detect and boot Windows.

 ![](../images/DISM-8.png)